 Apply newly created "list" (of interfaces) to the MAC server:

 Do the same for Winbox MAC access

-Do the same in the Winbox Interface tab to block Mac Winbox connections from the internet
+Do the same in the MAC Winbox Server tab to block Mac Winbox connections from the internet.

 Besides the fact that the firewall protects your router from unauthorized access from outer networks, it is possible to restrict username access for the specific IP address